mod-audio/mod-ui/README.rst

 mod-ui
 ======

 This is the UI for the MOD software.
-It's a webserver that delivers an HTML 5 interface and communicates with the mod-host.
+It's a webserver that delivers an HTML 5 interface and communicates with Ingen.
 It also communicates with the MOD hardware, but does not depend on it to run.

 Install
 -------